HOBY Maryland Annual Seminar

 Each September, Hugh O’Brian Youth Leadership sends nomination materials to all public and private high schools in the United States.
 Each school selects an outstanding sophomore, based on their leadership potential, and nominates that student to represent their school at their state seminar.

-HOBY Maryland registration opened September 23rd, 2024.
-As part of our early bird special, we invite schools to register their students as Ambassadors for $250 each until December 13th, 2024, after which registration fees will increase to $350 per Ambassador.
-This year, schools can register up to 2 Ambassadors for the 2025 seminar.
+HOBY Maryland registration will reopen in September 2025.
+As part of our early bird special, we invite schools to register their students as Ambassadors for $250 each until December 13th, 2025, after which registration fees will increase to $350 per Ambassador.
 Sometimes this fee is paid by the parent.

 The all-volunteer Maryland committee raises the state seminar expenses for room and board, copies and postage, and program supplies from generous sponsorships from the private sector, service organizations, and individuals.
 Women’s Clubs, Jaycees, Kiwanis, and Optimists financially sponsor individual schools to the seminar.

 Our 2025 Donors

-HOBY Maryland has been developing youth leaders since 1979, and we can’t do it without our dedicated and generous sponsors:
+HOBY Maryland has been developing youth leaders since 1979, and we can’t do it without our dedicated and generous sponsors.

-Silver Level Sponsors
+Silver Level Sponsors ($2,700+)

-Bronze Level Sponsors
+Bronze Level Sponsors ($1,350+)

 Better Health Physical Therapy LLC